One family’s inspiring journey through trauma, addiction and child welfare

 Despite his talent, David’s addiction followed a familiar trajectory – it happened slowly, then all at once.

-According to his family, David was smoking weed regularly by junior high; however, it did not appear to affect his academic or athletic performance.
-It wasn’t until high school that I saw a noticeable change in David; rather, I stopped noticing David.
-He was no longer the center of attention, no longer in the local spotlight.
-By the time he was 17 and firmly in a relationship with Kelsey, David stopped playing sports and started dabbling in stronger, often synthetic, drugs like K2, a synthetic form of marijuana.
+According to his family, David was smoking weed regularly by junior high; however, it did not appear to hinder his academic or athletic performance.
+It wasn’t until high school that David dropped out of the spotlight and started dabbling in more potent, often synthetic drugs like K2, a synthetic form of marijuana.
+By the time David and Kelsey’s first daughter, Natalie, was born in 2014, he was likely using meth.

 “He would lie about what he was doing or where he was going,” Kelsey said.
-“I remember one night, I asked him, like, ‘why won’t you come to bed?’
-Another time, I found a meth pipe next to him while he was sleeping and when I asked him about it, he said, ‘oh, well, you planted that there.'”
+“I remember one night, I asked him, like, ‘Why won’t you come to bed?’
+Another time, I found a meth pipe next to him while he was sleeping, and when I asked him about it, he said, ‘Oh, well, you planted that there.'”

 “I loved him; I cared about him.
 I expected to stay with David my entire life,” Kelsey said.